 Diverting organic waste from Rubbish to Resource

-Over the past sixteen years our Community Gardens in Strickland Street have developed a successful and popular residential kitchen and green waste recycling system.
-We now process 4 tonnes of kitchen scraps and 20 tonnes of green waste/year from 20 households.
+Over the past 18 years our Community Gardens on Strickland Street have developed a successful and popular residential kitchen and green waste recycling system.
+We now process 2+ tonnes of residential food waste and 10+ tonnes of green waste/year .
 This local resource produces over 10 tonnes of compost/year for the gardens and to supply back to the community.
+In total we process 25+ tonnes of community waste p.a. .
+See our waste audit list for the range of items we recycle.

-We really enjoy providing this service, but a steady increase in local population density means we are fast reaching capacity.
-So we have expanded our programme to include home composting workshops to assist people to compost their own waste.
-Our composting advisory service takes this one step further and offers advice to people in their own home garden situation.
+We really enjoy providing this service, but a steady increase in local population density means we are fast reaching capacity so encourage those who have the space to make their own compost at home .
+The best way to learn how is to visit us and get involved in our composting activities.
+We are happy to include you in our composting advisory service which offers advice to people in their own home garden situation.

 We believe that a neighbourhood based approach to waste processing works for the benefit of both people and the environment, and complements centralised efforts to reduce waste to landfill.